Gretchen Franklin

 Gretchen Franklin (7 July 1911 – 11 July 2005) was an English actress and dancer with a career in show business spanning over 70 years.
-She was born in Covent Garden, Central London.
-She played Ethel Skinner in the long-running BBC 1 soap opera EastEnders on a regular basis from 1985 until 1988.
-After this she returned to the show intermittently.
-These appearances became briefer and more widely spaced.
-Her final appearance was in 2000, when her character was killed off.
+She played Ethel Skinner in the long-running BBC1 soap opera EastEnders on a regular basis from 1985 until 1988.
+Following this, she made intermittent returns to the show, with her appearances becoming increasingly infrequent and brief.
+Her final appearance was in 2000, marking the demise of her character.

 Early life

-Gretchen Franklin was born into a theatrical family, the only child of her parents Gordon and Violet Franklin.
+Gretchen Gordon Franklin was born in Covent Garden, Central London, into a theatrical family, the only child of her parents Gordon and Violet Franklin.
 Her father had a song-and-dance act, while her grandfather was a well-known music-hall entertainer at the turn of the 20th century.
-Her younger cousin was the comedian Clive Dunn (1920-2012).
+Her younger cousin was the comedian Clive Dunn (1920–2012).

-She entered show business as a teenager, making her début as a pantomime chorus girl in Bournemouth.
+Franklin entered show business as a teenager, making her début as a pantomime chorus girl in Bournemouth.
 In 1929, she took dancing lessons at the Theatre Girls Club in Soho in London's West End and she later became a tap dancer and founder member of a quartet known as Four Brilliant Blondes.
 Franklin was a Tiller Girl, known for their high kicks, at the London Palladium.

-She toured in variety with the comedians Syd and Max Harrison and on the Gracie Fields Show, and performed with another dance group, The Three Girlies, before making a gradual switch to straight dramatic roles.
+Franklin toured in variety with the comedians Syd and Max Harrison and on the Gracie Fields Show, and performed with another dance group, The Three Girlies, before making a gradual switch to straight dramatic roles.

 Acting career

-Her break came during the Second World War when she was cast in Sweet and Low, the first of a series of highly successful West End revues.
+Franklin's break came during the Second World War when she was cast in Sweet and Low, the first of a series of highly successful West End revues.
 Staged at the New Ambassadors Theatre, the revues starred Hermione Gingold.
 Franklin and Gingold became close friends and were reunited in another revue, Slings & Arrows (Comedy Theatre, 1948).